greenorbitspace/hub/userguide/content/en/docs/glossary/f/forest-canopy.md

 ---
 title: Forest Canopy
 ref: forest-canopy
+weight: 1
+exported_at: '2025-06-16T15:03:28.183349+00:00'
-description: The forest canopy refers to the upper layer of a forest where the tops of trees form a dense cover.
-This layer is crucial for many ecological processes, providing habitat for various species, regulating temperature and humidity, and playing a significant role in the forest's overall health and biodiversity.
+definition: The forest canopy refers to the upper layer of a forest, formed by the branches and leaves of trees.
+It plays a crucial role in the ecosystem by providing habitat for numerous species, regulating climate, and influencing the overall health of the forest environment.
-notion_page_id: 214d6625-c679-809a-bc1d-c68583581d8b
-exported_at: '2025-06-16T14:23:30.408409+00:00'
-tags:
-- sustainability
-- resources
-category:
+id: GL161
+categories:
 - Space & Technology
-id: GL161
 ---